Gardimy/Vet_clinic_database/README.md

 - [📝 License](#license)

-# 📖  query multiple tables! <a name="about-project"></a>
+# 📖  add "join table" for visits! <a name="about-project"></a>

-**query multiple tables** For this milestone of my project, I add some new tables and add foreign key columns to the existing animals table to model one-to-many relationships.
-Afterward, I use JOIN to query the data.
+**add "join table" for visits** For this milestone of my project, I  add some many-to-many relationships and write more complex queries I use them to answer questions.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>